gb-it/codejam-cap-nodejs/prerequisites.md

 # Prerequisites

+There are hardware and software prerequisites for participating in this course.
+There are also some items that you might like to install too - not mandatory, but certainly recommended.

 ## Hardware

 Each participant should have their own laptop with enough admin privileges to be able to install software.
 You should also be able to access a command line shell (e.g. `cmd.exe` on Windows).
 The laptop should also be able to connect to the host organization's guest network for Internet access, and have enough power for the whole day.